This post may contain affiliate links.

 Foods that Support Gut Health

 - Olewo carrots

 Supplements that Support Gut Health

 Making sure Rodrigo has a strong and healthy gut microbiome has become my mission and the difference in his overall health has been astounding.

 6 – Treat Your Dogs' Gums with 1-TDC

-I was recently introduced to the supplement 1-TDC, it's a supplement that promotes anti-inflammatory response in the system while also protecting our dogs from dental disease.
+I was recently introduced to the supplement 1-TDC, it's a supplement that, from what I've seen in my dogs, promotes an anti-inflammatory response in the system while also protecting our dogs from dental disease.
 I apply the supplement to the gum line of my senior dogs and let them lick the rest.

 I've been using this supplement with my senior dogs to help with joint issues and was surprised to see the decline of the small amount of tartar and staining on their teeth.